lclevy/ADFlib/README.md

 ### adf_floppy_create

 Creates an image of a floppy disk (empty, not formatted).
+It can create standard DD (double density) 880K floppy image, HD (high density) 1760K, or special formats extended number of tracks (like DD with 81-83 tracks).

 ### adf_floppy_format

-Formats/creates selected Amiga filesystem on a floppy disk image.
+Formats the specified floppy disk image file (an ADF, ie. one created with `adf_floppy_create`), creating on it the Amiga filesystem of the specified type (in particular: OFS/"Old File System" or FFS/"Fast File System").

 ### adf_show_metadata